ccbest/geostructures/CONTRIBUTING.md

 Pull requests must be limited to a singular logical enhancement (e.g. a single bug fix, feature, or documentation update).
-Pull requests encompassing multiple enhancements will be reviewed on a case-by-case basis but most likely rejected, and we will ask you to cherry pick your changes into multiple pull requests.
+Pull requests encompassing multiple enhancements will be reviewed on a case-by-case basis but most likely rejected, and we will ask you to cherry-pick your changes into multiple pull requests.

 External dependencies must be minimized except where absolutely necessary.
 In general:
 * Merge requests introducing dependencies on Python standard libraries are ok